 Founded in 1837, Tiffany & Co. is responsible for the creation of numerous trophies, team rings, and awards spanning the fields of tennis, baseball, horse racing, and beyond.
 After nearly two centuries, it's clear that Tiffany's storied designs have permeated American culture, and is reflected in many of our favorite individual pieces pictured below.

 Getty Images | New York Governor Nelson Rockefeller presents Penny Chenery with the Cartier Triple Crown trophy after her horse Secretariat won the Belmont Stakes in 1973.

 The Cartier Triple Crown Trophy is a three-sided vase, each face equally representing the three jewels of the crown to signify the Kentucky Derby, Preakness, and Belmont Stakes.
 Although no longer in use, Cartier was first commissioned by the Thoroughbred Racing Association to create the Triple Crown Trophy in 1950, as pictured above.

-Below, you may recognise some of Cartier's more recent designs: the Love Bracelet, Panthère de Cartier Ring, and the iconic Tank Watch.
+Below, you may recognize some of Cartier's more recent designs: the Love Bracelet, Panthère de Cartier Ring, and the iconic Tank Watch.

-Last year marked two decades that the Maison Chopard has been producing this elegant trophy, which, according to the jeweller, is "meticulously made each year with Fairmined-certified ethical gold in its Haute Joaillerie ateliers."
-Notably, as of July 2018, Chopard began using exclusively ethical gold in its watch and jewellery creations, including the items below.
+Last year marked two decades that the Maison Chopard has been producing this elegant trophy, which, according to the jeweler, is "meticulously made each year with Fairmined-certified ethical gold in its Haute Joaillerie ateliers."
+Notably, as of July 2018, Chopard began using exclusively ethical gold in its watch and jewelry creations, including the items below.